Electricity: Electrical current is 120 volts, 60Hz. Two-pin flat attachment plugs are in use.

 Passport/Visa Note: All passport holders must have an onward or return ticket and documents necessary for further travel.
 Entry requirements for Puerto Rico are the same as for the United States of America.
 When arriving from mainland USA there is no immigration control.
 It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

-Travel Health: There are no vaccination certificates required for travel to Puerto Rico, but travellers are advised to be up to date with routine vaccinations.
-Cases of dengue fever occur annually and mosquito protection measures are essential.
-Schistosomiasis is endemic and swimming in lakes, rivers and streams should be avoided.
-It is best to drink bottled water to avoid stomach upsets.
-Thoroughly wash or peel produce you buy in markets before eating it.
-Medical services are good but can be expensive; medical insurance is advised.
+Travel Health: There are no vaccination certificates required for travel to Puerto Rico.
+Cases of dengue fever occur annually and mosquito protection measures are essential, while it's best to drink bottled water to avoid stomach upsets.
+Medical services are good but can be expensive so travel insurance is advised.

 Tipping: Some restaurants and hotels automatically add a 10-17 percent service charge to the bill.
 If not, a 15 percent tip is expected.
 Taxi drivers and bar staff also expect tips.